nsdf-fabric/nsdf-sdlc/docs/06-Software-Security.md

-## Enforce security of Continuous Integration
+## Enforce Security of Continuous Integration

 Stealing passwords and tokens in a Git public repository can be as easy as running a single line command ([link](https://twitter.com/TomNomNom/status/1133345832688857095) from "Ethical Hacker") which dumps the contents of a repository's object database :